Passaic County Siblings, 6 And 4 Years Old, Raped By Newark Man, Authorities Charge

-A Newark man sexually abused two children – one 6 and the other 4 – in Paterson and Passaic, authorities charged.
+A Newark man sexually abused two children – one 6, the other 4 – in Paterson and Passaic, authorities charged.

 Tahmir Norris, 29, became the subject of an investigation following a May 6 call from St. Mary’s Hospital, Passaic County Prosecutor Camelia M. Valdes said Friday.